-While protein powder is a popular post-workout beverage, you don’t have to drink protein shakes after your workout — there are lots of alternatives to get the same nutrients and faster your recovery.
-Forget about processed store-bought energy drinks that contain artificial colours and nasties, and try to prepare your own all-natural, fresh, and nutrient-rich sports drink.
-Here, we bring to you ten potent drinks which will help you to stay on track of your fitness regiment and your body to recover efficiently and more quickly.
+While protein powder is a popular post-workout beverage, you don’t have to drink protein shakes after your workout — there are lots of alternatives to get the same nutrients and faster recovery.
+Forget about processed store-bought energy drinks that contain artificial colors and nasties, and try to prepare your own all-natural, fresh, and nutrient-rich sports drink.
+Here, we bring to you ten potent drinks which will help you to stay on track of your fitness regimen and your body to recover efficiently and more quickly.

 It might seem obvious, but drinking water before, during, and after your workout is an essential practice to stay hydrated.
 Drinking water is also a vital part of recovery as it is useful in removing toxins from your body, ensuring proper muscle work, and eradicating feelings of soreness to speed up recovery time.

+According to BrooksHealingCenter.Com Research.
 Dehydration can make the process of recovery feel even worse, causing headaches, lethargy, and even constipation.
 Hence, you need to replenish water and electrolytes in an organism as during an intense exercise as you lose up to four per cent of your body weight in water and from 0.2 grams to 12.5 grams of sodium per litre of sweat.